What makes Pearl Jam sound so particular and unique? Find below some of Eddi Vedder’s band influences, as well as artists that they inspired.

 The Ramones

-Another band that Pearl Jam usually covers live is The Ramones.
-The influence of the New York punk quartet is more noticeable since the release of the album No Code, which includes direct and raw-sounding tracks like Mankind or Hail Hail.
-That punk style sound continued on later albums such, as Backspacer from 2009.
-Also to note, they usually play a live version of I Believe in Miracles, an original Ramones track, included in their album Brain Drain from 1989.
+Another band that Pearl Jam often covers live is The Ramones.
+The influence of the New York punk quartet becomes more noticeable starting from Pearl Jam’s album No Code with direct and rough tracks like Mankind or Hail, Hail.
+This influence is accentuated in PJ’s 2009 album Backspacer.
+Also, Pearl Jam often perform live I Believe in Miracles, originally by The Ramones, from their 1989 album Brain Drain.

 Pink Floyd